-If you have ever been in an auto accident, you know that insurance adjusters from both sides examine the accident to determine the comparative negligence.
+If you have ever been in an auto accident, you know that insurance adjusters from both sides examine the accident to determine comparative negligence.
 If the fault was fifty percent yours, you are responsible for 50 percent of the damage.

 Having tracked hundreds of thousands of foreclosures, we have yet to see a single case where the owner was making their payments, did everything right, and still lost their house.
 This seems to be lost on most that see foreclosures as “the problem”.

 We have long said foreclosures are not the problem, negative equity is.
 Despite what you may hear about the housing crisis, negative equity was not caused by a downturn in the economy, nor job loss.
-A run away credit bubble caused it.
-While we believe banks and government deregulation were primarily to blame, do homeowner’s really have no responsibility?
+A run-away credit bubble caused it.
+While we believe banks and government deregulation were primarily to blame, do homeowners really have no responsibility?

-Lets look at two real life examples:
+Let's look at two real-life examples:

-- Owner purchases a property in 2004 for no money down.
-Over the next two years she pulled out $140,000 of equity.
+- The owner purchases a property in 2004 for no money down.
+Over the next two years, she pulled out $140,000 of equity.
 In 2007 she defaults on the loan.
 In 2011 the bank takes the property back in foreclosure.
-One year later, 2012, she is finally evicted from the property after living there for five years without making a payment.
+One year later, in 2012, she is finally evicted from the property after living there for five years without making a payment.
 She is now in the news for breaking back into the home to fight what she says is an “unlawful foreclosure”.
 The lender was forced to secure the property with steel doors and window coverings to keep her out.
 What really are her damages?
 What consideration does she deserve?
 What consequences should she suffer?

 - An eighty-year-old couple in poor health needs money for medical bills.
 They are collecting social security and yet qualify for three back-to-back option ARM loans in a three-year period, resulting in outstanding debt of $500,000.
-Each time they refinanced, the loan fees and prepayment penalties nearly exceeded the amount they received at close of escrow.
+Each time they refinanced, the loan fees and prepayment penalties nearly exceeded the amount they received at the close of escrow.
 Now that the payments are increasing, they can no longer afford to stay in the home they have owned for 30 years.
-Clearly they were refinancing of their own free will, using the cash they received, but were also put into loans they could obviously not afford.
+Clearly, they were refinancing of their own free will, using the cash they received, but were also put into loans they could obviously not afford.
 Who is at fault here?
 Should they be entitled to live out their final years in the home?

 Both of these examples are of people who took cash out of their homes.
-Should the rules be different for them, then for those who purchased with no money down and never took cash out, but are now upside down?
+Should the rules be different for them, than for those who purchased with no money down and never took cash out, but are now upside down?
 And what about those who did everything “right” and put 20 percent or more down, yet now find themselves underwater?

 These are real questions of fairness that we rarely see addressed.

-What’s most unfathomable to me is why anyone condones breaking the law by suggesting its ok to break and enter into homes that have been foreclosed on.
+What’s most unfathomable to me is why anyone condones breaking the law by suggesting it's ok to break and enter into homes that have been foreclosed on.
 Even if one intends to take a stand, is that really the right way?
 And is foreclosure actually bad for homeowners?
 Why in the world would anyone take a stand against a process that, at least in California, allows you in many cases to walk away from a huge debt with nothing but a hit to your credit report.
 In some countries not paying one's debts means jail time.

-The saddest thing I see today, is that the worst actors, who signed up for the worst loans, and cry the most about unjust foreclosures are the most likely to get help from the banks.
-While prime borrowers with great credit, traditional 30-year financing who didn't use their house as an ATM, and showed respect for the law, rarely get a decent loan modification no matter the circumstances, and often have short sale requests declined.
+The saddest thing I see today is that the worst actors, who signed up for the worst loans, and cry the most about unjust foreclosures are the most likely to get help from the banks.
+While prime borrowers with great credit, traditional 30-year financing who didn't use their house as an ATM, and showed respect for the law, rarely get a decent loan modification no matter the circumstances and often have short sale requests declined.

 What do you think?
 Can you honestly say only the banks are to blame?